Ekenstein/haengma/README.md

     val anotherTree = SgfGameTree(nelOf(SgfNode(SgfProperty.Move.B(2, 2))))
     file.outputStream().use { SgfCollection(nelOf(tree, anotherTree)).encode(it) }

-    // ... or if you just wish to serialize the tree to a file val sgf = tree.encodeToString()
+    // ... or if you just wish to serialize the tree to a string val sgf = tree.encodeToString()

     // ... which prints to (;B[aa])